Mobb Deep

-Mobb Deep was an American hip hop duo formed in Queens, New York, in 1990.
-Consisting of rappers/songwriters/record producers Prodigy and Havoc, they are considered to be among the principal progenitors of hardcore East Coast hip-hop.
-Mobb Deep became one of the most successful rap duos of all time, having sold over three million records.
+Mobb Deep were an American hip-hop duo formed in Queens, New York, in 1990.
+Consisting of rappers/songwriters/record producers Prodigy and Havoc, they are considered to be among the most influential artists in East Coast hip-hop.
+Mobb Deep are one of the most successful rap duos of all time, having sold over three million records.
 Their best-known albums are The Infamous (1995), Hell on Earth (1996) and Murda Muzik (1999), and their most successful singles were "Shook Ones, (Part II)" and "Survival of the Fittest".
 They were known for their dark and hardcore delivery.

 The duo briefly disbanded in 2012, but reunited the next year.